jteng2/CSE-403-RecipeCart/developer_manual.md

 - Navigate to the `/front-end/` directory
 - Run `npm install` to install all the dependencies.
 - Run `npm run build` to build the front end.

+### Running the front-end (development server)
+- First, make sure the steps for building the front-end have been performed.
-- Run `npm run start` to start the application.
+- Run `npm run start` (while in the `front-end` directory) to start the application.
-- Access the website at http://localhost:8080
+- Access the website at `http://localhost:8080`

+### Running the front-end (production server)
+You will need to install Python 3 to run a production server.
+- First, make sure the steps for building the front-end have been performed.
+- Go to the `build` subdirectory within the `front-end` directory.
+- Run `python -m http.server` to start the server.
+Depending on how Python is installed, the `python` keyword might need to be replaced with `python3`, `py`, or `py -3`.
+- The program output will say where the website can be accessed (usually `http://localhost:8000`)

 ## Continuous Integration (CI)
 - This repository uses GitHub Actions to perform continuous integration, in order to make sure that builds in the remote repository pass (for both the frontend and backend).